 Quality dried bulk gynostemma leaves or products come from high altitude farms that are preferably organically grown and/or secluded from crops that use pesticides, herbicides or chemical treatments.

 Although fresh gynostemma leaves are edible, it is usually dried and heat processed to release many of its beneficial compounds.
 As a leafy green plant material, it requires only a short hot water infusion process.
-This involves placing the bulk leaves or tea bag in jar, teapot or cup and adding hot water.
+This involves placing the bulk leaves or tea bag in a jar, teapot or cup and adding hot water.
 It is commonly steeped for about 15 minutes, then strained and will turn the liquid a mild green-brown color.

 One teaspoon of leaves per cup of hot water is the average dosage generally recommended.